 CBI methods have been developed to address these challenges.
-CBI is related to \emph{robust Bayesian analysis} \cite{berger1994_robustBayesianOverview,berger1987_SensitivityToPrior,Lavine_1991_SensitivityInBayesianStats,Berger_1994_RobustnessInBidinesionalModels}, which studies the sensitivity of the results of Bayesian inference to changes in the inference inputs.
+CBI is related to \emph{robust Bayesian analysis} which studies the sensitivity of the results of Bayesian inference to changes in the inference inputs -- see \cite{berger1994_robustBayesianOverview,berger1987_SensitivityToPrior, Lavine_1991_SensitivityInBayesianStats, Berger_1994_RobustnessInBidinesionalModels}.
 Inputs such as: the prior distribution; the statistical model that determines the likelihood function; and the posterior measure of interest.
-An assessor may not be able to use available dependability evidence to fully specify a prior distribution, but the evidence may allow a much more limited \emph{partial} specification of a prior -- e.g. the assessor expects the prior, whatever it may be, to satisfy certain quantiles or moments.
-By considering \emph{all} of those prior distributions that satisfy these specifications, CBI determines the most conservative inference result (from using these priors) that can support a dependability claim.
+An assessor may not be able to use available evidence to fully specify a prior distribution, but the evidence may allow a much more limited \emph{partial} specification of a prior -- e.g. the assessor expects the prior, whatever it may be, to satisfy certain quantiles or moments.
+By considering \emph{all} of those prior distributions that satisfy these specifications, CBI determines the most conservative inference result (from using these priors) to give support for a claim that the system is sufficiently reliable.
 This is one way in which conservatism in assessments is realised via Bayesian inference.